aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

-Here is an example of how to integrate with another AWS service, such as SQS, specifying the
+It is possible to also integrate with AWS services in a different region.
+The following code integrates with Amazon SQS in the
-region where the queue is:
+`eu-west-1` region.

 ```ts
 const getMessageIntegration = new apigateway.AwsIntegration({